Ramification theory from homotopical point of view, I: Functoriality of -topoi

-\begin{rem*} Let us give two examples of compactly generated $\infty$-categories we use in this paper.
-First, let $\mc{C}$ be a compactly generated symmetric monoidal $\infty$-category and the tensor product preserves small colimits separately in each variable.
+\begin{ex*} Let $\mc{C}$ be a compactly generated symmetric monoidal $\infty$-category and the tensor product preserves small colimits separately in each variable.
 Then for an algebra object $A$ of $\mc{C}$, the $\infty$-category $\mr{RMod}_A(\mc{C})$ is compactly generated.
-In fact, the proof of \cite[5.3.2.12 (3)]{HA} shows this.
+In fact, the proof of \cite[5.3.2.12 (3)]{HA} shows this. \end{ex*}